synonymdev/slashtags/packages/slashtag/README.md

 Quick example showing how to create a Slashtag node and use it to create resolvable public profile.

+NOTE: you do NOT need to wait for ready as all internals await this themselves.

 ```js
 import Slashtag from '@synonymdev/slashtag';